klaytn/klaytn-docs/docs/bapp/sdk/caver-js/api-references/caver.klay.KIP17.md

 ```javascript
 kip17Instance.isPauser(address)
 ```
-Returns `true` if the given account is a pauser which has permission to suspend transferring tokens.
+Returns `true` if the given account is a pauser who can suspend transferring tokens.

 **Parameters**